 The Dan Daniel-MRI Endowed Scholarship was established in March 2012 through proceeds of the Military Resale Invitational, an annual golf tournament which honors the memory of the late Congressman, Dan Daniel.
 First preference will be given to a student who is the legally recognized spouse or offspring of a deceased military member of the Global War on Terror and whose death occurred in the military campaigns of Iraq or Afghanistan.
 Second preference will be given to a student who is the legally recognized spouse or offspring of a deceased military member of the Global War on terror and whose death occurred in foreign lands other than Iraq or Afghanistan.
 Third preference will be given to a student who is the legally recognized spouse or offspring of a wounded military member of the Global War on Terror and who was wounded in the military campaigns of Iraq and Afghanistan.
-Fourth preference will be given to a student who is the legally recognized spouse or offspring of any active duty member of the Global War on Terror.
-Fifth preference will be given to a student who is the legally recognized in the military campaigns of Iraq or Afghanistan during the Global War on Terror.
-Fifth preference will be given to a student who is the legally recognized spouse or offspring of any active duty member of the military or honorably discharged veteran who served in the military campaigns of Iraq or Afghanistan during the Global War on Terror.
+Fourth preference will be given to a student who is the legally recognized spouse or offspring of any active duty member of the military or honorably discharged veteran who served in the military campaigns of Iraq or Afghanistan during the Global War on Terror.
 Fifth preference will be given to a student who is the legally recognized spouse or offspring of any active duty member of the military or honorably discharged veteran.
 The recipient shall be a deserving, full-time undergraduate traditional or non-traditional student.
 The award may be renewable for up to three years.
 Preference will be given to qualified students with financial need.
-Recipient must maintain at least a 2.
-5 GPA in order to continue receiving the scholarship.
+Recipient must maintain at least a 2.5 GPA in order to continue receiving the scholarship.

 The Daniel, Medley and Kirby Scholarship was established and endowed by the members of the Daniel, Medley and Kirby P. C. law firm.
 Preference shall be given to traditional or non-traditional students who have demonstrated financial need.
-The recipient shall have maintained a grade point average of 2.
-5 or higher and shall have demonstrated traits of good citizenship.
+The recipient shall have maintained a grade point average of 2.5 or higher and shall have demonstrated traits of good citizenship.